XanderDW/PBC-DBSCAN/README.md

 This is a custom implementation of the `DBSCAN` algorithm that supports periodic boundary conditions (PBC).
 It extends the `DBSCAN` class from the `sklearn.cluster` module and adds functionality for handling data in periodic domains.
+More information can also be obtained from the corresponding paper: de Wit, X.M. & Gabbana, A. (2025).
+DBSCAN in domains with periodic boundary conditions. ([arxiv.org/abs/2501.16894](https://arxiv.org/abs/2501.16894)).

 ![Example Image](demo-notebooks/example-2D.png)